ksaj/fortune/README.md

 > fortune -e ksaj | cowthink -f $(find /usr/share/cowsay/cows -type f | shuf -n 1)

+But I'll probably try dynosay for a while.
+I'll come back later with whatever command line I settle with.

 An example of how this appears:

 ```